sfaber02/NetBench/readme.md

 on an ARM Apple Machine to probably link required lib.

 ## Run
+1. Start `iperf3` server on host machine with `iperf3 -s`
+2. Configure `.env` file on client with host IP and port of server
-1. Enter python shell with `pipenv --python 3.11` followed by `pipenv shell`
+3. Enter python shell with `pipenv --python 3.11` followed by `pipenv shell`
-2. run application with `python main.py` from root of project
+4. run application with `python main.py` from root of project